 India has 4 million prostitutes nationwide, and 60% of the prostitutes are from the Scheduled Castes and Tribes or other backward castes.
 UNAIDS says over 38% of those living with HIV in India are women.

 High Crime Rate and Communal Riots

-On average there are more than 2,000 cases of kidnappings per year in India.
-Under India’s notorious caste system, upper caste Hindus inherited key positions and control all the governmental branches.
-Violence against victims largely goes unpunished due to the support of upper caste crooks.
+On average there are more than 2,000 kidnappings per year in India.
+Under India’s notorious caste system, upper caste Hindus inherit key positions and control all the governmental branches.
+Violent crime goes largely goes unpunished due to the support of upper caste crooks.

 Economic crime continues to be pervasive threat for Indian companies, with 35% of them having experienced fraud in the past two years according to the PWC Global Economic Crime Survey 2007.
 Many incidents of fraud go unreported.
 According to Price Waterhouse Coopers’ India findings:

-* Corruption and bribery continue to be the most common type of fraud, reported by 20% of the respondents
+* Corruption and bribery continue to be the most common types of fraud, reported by 20% of the respondents.

 * In 50% of cases, fraud was detected by chance.
 [PWC Report 2007]

 Almost every state has separatist movements, many of them armed.